Man that is born of a woman is of few days and full of trouble. (Job 14:1)

 Note: For the love of money is the root of all evil: which while some coveted after, they have erred from the faith, and pierced themselves through with many sorrows.
 (1 Timothy 6:10)

 I often heard this saying growing up.
 After being scrutinized by my mother that I only dated a man for what he could do for me, it finally sunk in and got the best of me.
 In my twenties I decided to change my ways from dating men that were successful without having full knowledge and understand; I thought this meant a man with riches was not Godly and not the path to true love.
 I judged not knowing the story behind this saying.
 I judged without knowledge that we are all born sinners and this saying was actually based off an encounter with Jesus and a little boy.
 Because of my lack of knowledge I settle in my relationships with men and I'd never date a man with more than me again.
 This lead to two mental, physical and verbally abusive relationships and both men said they didn't know how to keep me so they use abuse to try to control me in fear of losing me.
 I thought that at the end of all the hurt and pain there would be a reward of love awaiting me.
 The last man said if women were cars, you would be a Ferrari.
 How many people can get a Ferrari?
 It takes a special type of person to afford one.
 Only 1% of our population can even afford a Ferrari.
 Less than actually own one.
 That should be the analogy for you when it comes to guys.
-I guess I didn't know that I don't have to settle to find true love and put God first .
+I guess I didn't know that I don't have to settle, be poor, to find true love and put God first .

 It is easier for a camel to go through the eye of a needle, than for a rich man to enter into the kingdom of God.
 (Mark 10:25) Note: Children, how hard is it for them that trust in riches to enter into the kingdom of God!
 (Mark 10:24)